ojitha/ojitha.github.io/_posts/2025-08-29-BedrockLangGraph.md

 6. Each dimension represents learned semantic features

 ### Chroma for RAG
 Chroma is an open-source AI-native vector database designed specifically for building AI applications with embeddings.
-It's particularly popular in the RAG (Retrieval Augmented Generation) ecosystem and integrates seamlessly with LangChain, as demonstrated in your notebook.
+It's particularly popular in the RAG (Retrieval Augmented Generation) ecosystem and integrates seamlessly with LangChain, as demonstrated in your code.
 Chroma is a vector database that:

 - Stores embeddings (numerical representations of text/data)
 - Performs semantic similarity search using vector mathematics